There's one furniture ad of a couple who start an argument entirely so one of them can sleep on the sofa.

 Used on Mad Men, after Betty catches Don cheating on her.

-And in "Dreamland", in which Morris Fletcher goes so far as to clear out Mulder's bedroom, buy a bed, and put mirrors on the ceiling above it.
+And in "Dreamland", in which Morris Fletcher goes so far as to clear out Mulder's bedroom (filled with cardboard boxes and piles of paper), buy a bed, and put mirrors on the ceiling above it.

 Fletcher (after finding Mulder's bedroom full of junk): This guy hasn't been laid in ten years.